edwardrf/symwalk/README.md

 than once even if there is a symbolic link loop.
 This is achieved by
  - always evaluate the symbolic links to its real path by filepath.EvalSymlinks, this means your walk function will received the real path instead of the relative path from the symbolic links
- - keep record of all visisted directories using a map
+ - keep record of all visited directories using a map

 Since the underlying implementation make use of filepath.Walk, the rest of the behavior is the same as filepath.Walk.